 5 Okay.
-That was a limited partnership that was created to deal with the fiduciary investments, the 7 IRA, the pension fund, those kinds of investment and that limited partnership is itself a partner

-8 that had to come in in a certain manner that were required to come in through a limited partnership,

-11 in -- I think it's S & P.
+That was a limited partnership that was 6 created to deal with the fiduciary investments, the that had to come in in a certain manner that were required to come in through a limited partnership, in -- I think it's S & P.